Block library

 enable(t, u, x): bool

-where the arguments are current time, a list of inputs to the block and the state as an ndarray.
-If the function returns False then the integrator’s output is set to zero.
+where the arguments are current time, a list of inputs to the integrator block and the state as an ndarray.
+If the function returns False then the integrator’s state is set to zero.

 Seealso: